STOP SEX OFFENDERS FAQ

 Q. What happened to my state's sex offender registry?
 It was listed here at SSO, but now it's not.

 A. A couple of things could have happened.
 First, it could be that your state's site is no longer accessible from the link that we had.
 If this is the case, we removed it until we locate the correct URL.
 It's also possible that some files were temporarily removed due to other reasons.
 If you contact us, we will try and find out why it was removed.

 Q. I would like to work for STOP SEX OFFENDERS What can I do?

 A. Your offer of help is so very much appreciated!
-SSO is run by one caring and informed mom, and there are no paying jobs available at this time.
+SSO is run by caring and informed parents, and sadly, there are no paying jobs available at this time.
 We need Volunteers!
 Click here for available opportunities!
 You can also inform others of their right to know if there are sex offenders living in their neighborhood.
 Search for pedophile sites and report them to us - we will forward those URLs to the proper authorities.
 Also, if you know of any child safety products or other websites that we should include at our site, please let us know!
 If you have a website, you can join us by adding a link to SSO.
 This will direct people to us so they can get informed of their rights and also give their children the power of knowledge!
 See who's linking to us, and view some cool sightings!

 Here are some additional things you can do:

 - While at the park or at places where children frequent, be wary of suspicious people.